MohamadAtieh/Android5Demo/README.md

 # Android5RetrofitDemo
 ####Demo using Retrofit to fetch Islamic prayer times from an API.

-The API Key is included, but if you insist to create your own, head to [here](http://muslimsalat.com/api/).
+The API Key is included, but if you insist to create your own, head over [here](http://muslimsalat.com/api/).

 The application uses the `RecycleView.class` from API 5.